 “You can complain because roses have thorns, or you can rejoice because thorns have roses.” – Unknown

 Once you have selected a garden site and the varieties you’ll be growing, it’s time to get them in the ground.
 However, when you start planting roses will depend greatly on how the plants come packaged.
 For example, bare root roses which are usually less expensive are best planted in early spring before any new growth appears.
-Potted roses can be planted anytime during the growing season, but will do best when planted early, which allows time for the roots to become established before the arrival of winter.
-In this section, I describe several rose planting techniques to make certain that your garden gets off to a healthy start.
+Potted roses can be planted anytime during the growing season, but will do best when started early, which allows time for the roots to become established before the arrival of winter.
+In this section, I describe several planting techniques to make certain that your garden gets off to a healthy start.

-If you’re interested in container gardening, watch this video tip on planting garden roses in containers here.
+Are you interested in container gardening?
+If so, watch this video tip on planting garden roses in containers here.

 Although roses can be propagated by a variety of ways, probably the best way to grow them is by planting bare roots.

 The advantage of planting from bare root stock is that the rose plants will acclimate to your type of soil much faster and easier than if you transplanted them from containers.
 In addition, this is probably the cheapest route and you’ll get the most variety to choose from when you go to a nursery or garden catalog.
-The best time to begin planting bare root roses is between December and April, depending on where you live and your climate.
+The best time to plant bare root roses is between December and April, depending on where you live and your climate.
 (The idea is to plant them while they are still dormant, but after the danger of hard frost has passed.)

 PERFECT FOR ROSES!